plaidchuck/WGU/D315 - Network And Security Foundations/Section1.md

 ## Network Devices

-*+Bridge** - Can be used to segment a network from another, but not smart like a switch.
+**Bridge** - Can be used to segment a network from another, but not smart like a switch.
 Simply forwards or blocks traffic.

 **Hub** - "Dumb" device that sends traffic to all devices on network on Physical OSI layer.
 Old, outdated.
 Still used example: USB hub.